Configuring connection validation queries for AWS RDS Proxy

 Common Mistakes

-- Using heavy
+- Using heavy queries as

 FAQ

-Does RDS Proxy support custom validation queries?
+Does RDS Proxy support per-checkout SQL validation queries?